 Prior to each sport season, an athlete with a valid sport physical (occurring within 1 year) will need to re certify using the online sport program.
 Athletes may not re certify more than 30 days before a sport season begins.

-All students in ninth grade, and only ninth grade, are required to be checked for scoliosis.
+Scoliosis Screening is required for the following: Girls in grades 5 and 7 only and boys in grade 9.
 If you do not want your child screened in school, a doctor’s note stating the date of the exam and the results will satisfy this requirement.
 You will be notified if your child needs to follow-up with your physician.
 Please submit this information by December 1st to the nurse.

 9th Grade Scoliosis screenings will be conducted during physical education classes.